 Users paint with tools like thick oils that smear and blend naturally, draw with pencil and chalk that reacts to the texture of the canvas, and get realistic results without needing to resort to post-processing techniques.

-New app on the block Rebelle offers a set of water colour and acrylic simulation tools based on real-world colour mixing, blending, wet-diffusion, and drying.
+Rebelle offers a set of water colour and acrylic simulation tools based on real-world colour mixing, blending, wet-diffusion, and drying.

 Available for Mac and Windows, the fluid simulation physics behind Rapelle have been created by Peter Blaškovic, with the help of Michal Fapšo.